 A clean mouth and teeth are essential to comfort and good health.
 Gum disease, bacteria and particles in the mouth can lead to stroke, heart disease, pneumonia, and infections.

 DO NOT USE...

-- ☑ Oral swabs because they do not clean the mouth properly - ☑ Toothpaste or mouthwash if resident is at risk of aspiration
+➤ Oral swabs because they do not clean the mouth properly

+Alcohol-based mouthwashes as they dry and irritate the mouth

+Toothpaste or mouthwash if resident is at risk of aspiration